lemaoliu/lemaoliu.github.io/publications.md

-# Publications (Data and Resources)
+# Publications

-### Some data and resources are available for some papers, and please check them.
+### Some code and data are available for some papers, and please check them.

 ## 2023
 - Cheng Yang, Guoping Huang, Mo Yu, Zhirui Zhang, Siheng Li, Mingming Yang, Shuming Shi, Yujiu Yang, Lemao Liu.
 An Energy-based Model for Word-level AutoCompletion in Computer-aided Translation.
 Transactions of ACL 2023.